docksal/docksal/docs/behat.md

   environment:
     - DOMAIN_NAME=drupal7.browser.docker
 ```
 You have to use `selenium/standalone-chrome-debug` or `selenium/standalone-firefox-debug` images.
 They both include a VNC server.
 Use `localhost:5900` as the host and `secret` as the password in your VNC client.
-Now if you connect with the VNC client and run behat test, you will be able to see tests running in the browser inside the container.
+Now if you connect with the VNC client and run behat tests, you will be able to see tests running in the browser inside the container.

-Note: If you are working with several project concurrently, it is a good idea to have a separate port per project (e.g. `5901:5900`, `5902:5900`, etc.)
+Note: If you are working with several projects concurrently, it is a good idea to have a separate port per project (e.g. `5901:5900`, `5902:5900`, etc.)

 ## Integration with PhpStorm

 It is possible to connect PhpStorm with the `cli` container and run behat tests from within PhpStorm.
 PhpStorm uses ssh to connect to and use remote interpreters and tools.

 1. Add the following line in `docker-compose.yml` to expose ssh-server in the `cli`container: